 - Creamy Italian Dressing: vinegar, lemon juice, olive oil, mayo, honey, garlic and herbs like basil, oregano, parsley, thyme.

 - A more involved dressing would be a ranch dressing, however …..
-I have a super simple solution for that one as well.
-Try this product Roswell Buttermilk Ranch Dressing (this is not paid advertising).
+I used a ready made dry mix, called Roswell Buttermilk Ranch Dressing (this is not paid advertising).
 You only have to add milk and mayo and you’re done.
 You can even make it ahead of time and store it for a couple of days in the fridge.

 The chicken, corn, bacon and egg can all cook together, so they’re ready at the same time.
 While all this cooking takes place….